2010-03-10 01:12:25

 ...

-it's a huge relief to game designer that a facebook game still does not depend on hardware.
+relief to game designer that a facebook game still does not depend on

 Games will be more complicated in the future.